Grilled spicy pork tenderloin with baby bok choy

 6 head(s), halved lengthwise

-Chili garlic sauce
+Asian garlic sauce

-1 Tbsp, plus more for serving
+1 tbsp(s), plus more for serving

 - In a small bowl, combine 1 tsp salt, the garlic powder, cumin, chili powder, and black pepper.
 Rub the mixture all over the pork.